 My approach (video) is driven by clients and what they care about, not any particular dogma or bias other than healthy outcomes.
 I don’t tell clients what to do or pressure them because that simply doesn’t work, especially over the longer term.
 I partner with clients to help them discover their own resources, which I honor and trust.

-Anyone — with the right partnership and information — can develop the motivation and mindfulness needed to achieve a healthy, balanced lifestyle.
-And because MLH is client-centered and advocates for the client’s support team, it readily admits other health practitioners who might help advance the client.
+Anyone — with the right partnership and information — can develop the motivation and mindfulness needed to achieve a healthy, balanced lifestyle, or to serve as an effective leader.
+Because MLH is client-centered and advocates for the client’s support, we readily partner with other professionals who might help advance the client.

-My background — while slightly bizarre — uniquely supports this wellness practice.
+My background uniquely supports this wellness practice.
 I earned my undergraduate degree from Davidson College in Biochemistry.
 Curious and passionate about the art/science of living well, I couldn’t resist five years of multi-disciplinary Masters (Summa Cum Laude) and PhD work in DC and NYC studying philosophy, cognitive psychology and comparative religions.
 There I discovered a passion for a variety of what are now relevant wellness topics: meditation, the challenges of personal change, creating purpose and meaning in your life, etc.